safl/chplforpyp-docs/docs/source/getting_started.rst

 ===============

-See :cite:`1987:nelson` for an introduction to non-standard analysis.
+See :cite:`LangChapelSpec` for an introduction to non-standard analysis.

 Installing